History of socialism: China

 Claiming a victory against colonialism in the Korean War stalemate, the Communist government in China settled down to the consolidation of domestic power.
 During the 1950s, they redistributed land, established the Anti-Rightist Movement, and attempted mass industrialisation, with technical assistance from the Soviet Union.
 By the mid-1950s, after an armistice in Korea and the surrender of French Union forces in the First Indochina War, China's borders were secure.
 Mao's internal power base was likewise secured by the imprisonment of those he called "left-wing oppositionists".
 As the 1950s ended, Mao became discontented with the status quo.
 On the one hand, he saw the Soviet Union attempting "peaceful co-existence" with the imperialist Western powers of NATO, and he believed China could be the centre of worldwide revolution only by breaking with Moscow.
-(Mao viewed then-Soviet leader Nikita Khrushchev as a revisionist [i.e. not a true Communist] and a traitor to socialism.)
+(Mao viewed then-Soviet leader Nikita Khrushchev as a revisionist and a traitor to socialism.)
 On the other hand, he was dissatisfied with the economic consequences of the revolution thus far, and believed the country had to enter into a program of planned rapid industrialisation known as the Great Leap Forward.

 The economic planning of the Great Leap period focused on steel – because steel was considered emblematic of industry.
 The government arranged to have small backyard steel furnaces built in communes, in the hope that the mobilisation of the entire populace would compensate for the absence of the usual economies of scale.
 During this period, Mao stepped down as head of state in favour of Liu Shaoqi, but Mao remained Chairman of the Chinese Communist Party.
 The rushed program of industrialisation was a disaster.
 It diverted labour and resources from agriculture to marginally productive cottage industry and so contributed to years of the Great Chinese Famine.
 It also caused a loss of Mao's influence upon the Communist Party and government apparatus.
 Modernisers such as Liu and Deng Xiaoping sought to relegate him to the status of figurehead.
 Mao was not ready to be a figurehead.
 In the early 1960s he gathered around himself the so-called "Shanghai Mafia" consisting of his fourth wife, Jiang Qing (a.k.a.
 "Madame Mao"), as well as Lin Biao, Chen Boda, and Yao Wenyuan, unleashing the Cultural Revolution.